nataliethistime/atomic-lacuna/README.md

-atomic-lacuna
+Atomic Lacuna
 =============

  > The Lacuna Expanse Web Client inside an atom-shell.
 It's cleaner, sweeter, brighter
  > and includes a scripting console.

-In terms of documentation, the isn't a huge amount running around. *(It's kinda hard to catch, you know, being such a wildly unpredictable creature)*.
+In terms of documentation, the isn't much, *yet*.
 But hey, if you want the short and sweet of it, see the ROADMAP.
 Or for more detailed (read: technical) documentation see the GOALS.
 Finally if you're a developer and want to help, CHANGES and HACKING are the places to be.